Skip to Content

 2. Cookie injection.
 Cookies are injected into the browser’s cookie store before any page navigation occurs.
 This means the first HTTP request already includes the injected cookies.

 3. Domain matching.
-Each cookie must include a domain field.
-The browser only sends cookies to matching domains, following standard cookie rules.
+Each cookie must include a url field.
+The browser uses it to set the cookie origin and only sends cookies to matching domains, following standard cookie rules.

 Each cookie object supports these fields: